CENTER FOR EYE CARE

 REST PERIODS

-Whenever possible, all Center for Eye Care support staff shall be permitted two (2) 15 minute rest periods, to be designated by the Center Manager during the normal work day.
+Whenever possible, all Center for Eye Care support staff shall be permitted two (2) 15 minute rest periods (break times), to be designated by the Center Manager or Patient Accounts Manager during the normal work day.

 Rest periods are to be taken in the immediate vicinity of the Center.

 Each employee is scheduled a 30-minute lunchtime on a daily basis.
-Lunch is scheduled to be taken at the mid point of your day.
+Lunch is scheduled to be taken at the midpoint of the workday.
 For example if you work 8-4:30 lunch should be around noon.
-If you work 12:30 9 lunch should be around 4:30.
+If you work 12:30 – 9, lunch (dinner) should be around 4:30.

 REPORTING TIME WORKED

-The School of Optometry must maintain accurate daily records of work time for all nonexempt employees.
+The College of Optometry must maintain accurate daily records of work time for all nonexempt employees.
 Such records must document hours actually worked, rather than hours scheduled to work.
 It also maintains records of all absences (whether paid or unpaid) on both exempt and nonexempt support staff employees.
-For support staff that uses the Compulink software they must clock in and out with the time clock function.
-Compulink time becomes your official starting and ending time.
+For support staff that use the Eyecare software, they must clock in and out with the time clock function.
+Eyecare time becomes your official starting and ending time.
+Exempt staff check in and out daily with the Director of Clinical Operations.

 OVERTIME PAY: